conceptcartography/conceptcartography/docs/concepts/epistemic-freedom.md

 ---
 concept: epistemic freedom
 references:
-- 'Ndlovu-Gatsheni, Sabelo.
-Epistemic freedom in Africa: Deprovincialization and decolonization.
+- 'Ndlovu-Gatsheni, Sabelo. _Epistemic freedom in Africa: Deprovincialization and decolonization_.
   Routledge, 2018.'
 definitions:
 - "\" Epistemic freedom is about democratizing ‘knowledge’ from its\r\ncurrent rendition\